Understanding Selectors

 Regular expression selector

-Use regular expressions to select elements.
-Specify it to match the node name, attribute name, or attribute value, or combine each.
+Use regular expressions to select elements by matching the node name, attribute name, attribute value, or a combination of these.

 {